about

 sofía aguilar

-is a Chicana writer and editor based on the traditional homelands of the Tongva and Chumash peoples, now known as Los Angeles, California.
+is a Chicana writer, editor, and library professional based on the traditional homelands of the Tongva and Chumash peoples, now known as Los Angeles, California.
 Her work has appeared in the L.A.
 Times, Refinery29 Somos, and New Orleans Review, among other publications.
-Since 2015, she has performed at the L.A.
+Since 2015, she has performed and given talks at TEDxHuntingtonBeach, the L.A.
 Festival of Books, Barnes & Noble Eastchester, Wadham College at Oxford University, the Municipal Green Building Conference and Expo, the Tepoztlán Ex Convento Museum, LA Public Counsel, and New York's 9th Judicial Court District at the invitation of the Honorable Kathie E. Davidson.

 As a freelance journalist, she frequently covers breaking news, politics, pop culture, media and entertainment, and representation of marginalized communities for media outlets including Latina Media, HipLatina, and Unpublished Magazine.
-She is also a weekly columnist at Syracuse University’s student newspaper, The Daily Orange, where she writes about pop culture and media.
-She is also the co-founder and editor-in-chief of Mag 20/20, a multi-media magazine spotlighting creatives in their 20s; the co-founder of Tenderheart Collective, an online poetry house led by and for BIPOC womxn writers; the creator of Creativity Café, an IG Live series uplifting writers of all backgrounds, levels, genres, and stages of their career; and the owner of her own crochet shop and yarn collective Sofíe’s Yarn.
+She is also the creator of Creativity Café, an IG Live series uplifting writers of all backgrounds, levels, genres, and stages of their career.

 *Photo credits: Renee Rodriguez